Alcide-Zhao/alcide.zhao.github.io/_pages/cv.md

 ------
 -	Climate forcing and response to short-lived climate forcers vs. greenhouse gases<br/>
 -	Aerosol-cloud-radiation interactions, their uncertainties and associated implications for climate extremes<br/>
--   Dust and theri interactions with cloud and land surface
+-   Dust cycles: interactions with clouds and land surface in present generation climate models<br/>
+-   Climate extremes: from past to future; drivers, mechanisms, and impacts<br/>

 PEER-REVIEWER
 ======